kbrw/exos/README.md

 Usage : `Exos.Proc.start_link` (see function documentation), then the resulting process is a GenServer where cast and call are binary encoded through stdio to the underlying process.
-If the GenServer receive messages outside of a call, a GenEvent can be attached to receive these messages as events.
+If the GenServer receive messages outside of a call, an anonymous function can be attached to be called on each message.

 See `test/port_example.exs` for a reference implementation of a server that can be launched in a port with `Exos.Proc`, and `test/exos_test.exs` for its use.